 One of the short illustrations that Jesus used when talking to his disciples and followers was the story of a tree and its fruit.
 A good tree doesn’t produce bad fruit and a bad tree doesn’t produce good fruit.
 So it is with people.
 The mouth speaks from what is in a person’s heart.

 This lesson is critical to apply and recognize that the things that are allowed to enter our hearts and minds become the things that come out of our mouths and the actions we produce.
+When we spend time listening to the Holy Spirit and seeking the good path of following God, He will develop a good heart in us yearning for eternal life and such things that represent the Kingdom of Heaven.

 When reflecting on the Bible stories about honesty above, you can see that each of these stories is related.
 The person who told the lie and wasn’t honest had a significant impact on their own life and the lives of others.

-3 Ways to Use Bible Stories about Honesty to Teach Integrity
+3 Ways to Encourage Honesty

 As a mother, you have a huge responsibility to train and teach your children to do what is right.
 Your influence and example will have a tremendous impact on what they do and who they become.
 This can seem like an overwhelming task and responsibility.

 But God knows this difficult task and He will give you the courage to stand up for truth, to be a good witness to your children, and to provide the wisdom as you train your children to follow God’s commands.
+In the sight of the Lord, that is the biggest job you have as a mom.

-- Fill your mind with scriptures to help you and your children make good choices.
+• Fill your mind with scriptures to help you and your children make good choices.
 Memorize promises of God to help you as you raise your children and find verses to help your children learn integrity and honesty.

 RELATED: 52 Bible Verses to Memorize